DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 September 25, 2019 Tags: 0 comments

-I recently visited Marsala, a beautiful city located along the coast on the western most part of Sicily, a city with plenty of history and famous for giving the name to the Marsala wine, a fortified wine produced with grapes grown in the area.
-During my short stay, I ate seafood, I could eat seafood and fish all day everyday, and tasted plenty of wine, but the real revelation, the hidden gem, was the Marsala wine in its several versions.
+I recently visited Marsala, a beautiful city located along the coast on the western most part of Sicily, a city with plenty of history and famous for giving the name to the Marsala, a fortified wine produced with grapes grown in the area.
+During my short stay, I ate seafood, I could eat seafood and fish all day everyday, and tasted plenty of wine, but the real revelation, the discovery, the hidden gem, was the Marsala wine in its many versions.

-Until my visit, I always considered Marsala to be just a cooking wine like many others, never considered it to be a proper wine, but after this visit, not only I changed my mind but I actually fell in love with the wine, good Marsala wines are capable of pairing not only cheeses and desserts or being used for cooking, but also meat and fish: considering Marsala just a cooking wine is an understatement and an offence to the wine.
+Until my visit, I always considered Marsala to be just a cooking wine, like many others I never gave the wine the attention it deserves, but after this visit, not only I changed my mind, but I actually fell in love with the wine.
+Good Marsala wines are capable of pairing not only cheeses and desserts or, being used for cooking, but also meat and fish - considering Marsala just a cooking wine is an understatement and an offence to the wine and the people that make it.

-The Marsala wine is a fortified wine, the appellation - it was one of the first wines to be granted the DOC status, the first in Sicily - is made of different wines depending on the grapes used and the ageing, but also the wine making process and residual sugars.
+Marsala is a fortified wine, the appellation - it was one of the first wines to be granted DOC status, the first in Sicily - is made of different wines depending on the grapes used and the ageing, but also the wine making process and residual sugars.

 The first differentiation is between Marsala wine made with white grape varieties, such as grillo, catarratto and Inzolia the mains, called Marsala Oro and Ambra, and Marsala made with red grape varieties including nero d’avola, nerello mascalese and pignatello, called Marsala Rubino.